oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/Intel_Extension_For_PyTorch_GettingStarted/README.md

 The sample uses pretrained model provided by Intel and published as part of [Intel AI Reference Models](https://github.com/IntelAI/models).
 The example also illustrates how to utilize TensorFlow* and Intel® Math Kernel Library (Intel® MKL) runtime settings to maximize CPU performance on ResNet50 workload.

-- The Jupyter Notebook, `ResNet50_Inference.ipynb`, is implemented for both CPU and GPU using Intel® Extension for PyTorch*.
+- The Jupyter Notebook, `ResNet50_Inference.ipynb`, is implemented for both CPU and GPU using Intel® Extension for PyTorch (IPEX).
 - The `Intel_Extension_For_PyTorch_Hello_World.py` script is implemented for CPU using the Python language.
 - You must export the environment variable `DNNL_VERBOSE=1` to display the deep learning primitives trace during execution.

 > **Note**: The test dataset is inherited from `torch.utils.data.Dataset`, and the model is inherited from `torch.nn.Module`.

-## Run the `Intel® Extension for PyTorch* Getting Started` Sample
+## Run the `Intel® Extension for PyTorch (IPEX) Getting Started` Sample

 If you have already set up the PIP or Conda environment and installed AI Tools go directly to Run the Notebook.